haijunsu-osu/ik_puma560_notes/README.md

 # PUMA 560 Kinematics

 This repository contains a Python implementation of the forward and inverse kinematics algorithms for the PUMA 560 robot arm.
 The code is based on the procedures and equations described in the document [Inverse Kinematics of PUMA 560 Robot.pdf](./Inverse%20Kinematics%20of%20PUMA%20560%20Robot.pdf).
+You can also explore and run the code interactively in the Jupyter notebook: [PUMA560Kinematics_FollowNotes_Answer.ipynb](./PUMA560Kinematics_FollowNotes_Answer.ipynb).

 ## Overview